 You should be aware that the time limits for contacting an ADR approved body will likely be different to the time limits for contacting the Legal Ombudsman.

 The ombudsman will also only deal with complaints from consumers.
 This means that only complaints from the barrister’s client are within their jurisdiction.
-Non-clients who are not satisfied with the outcome of the Chambers’ investigation should contact The Bar Standards Board rather than the Legal Ombudsman.
+Non-clients who are not satisfied with the outcome of the Chambers’ investigation should contact The Bar Standards Board at:

 If you require any of the above information in an alternative format, please contact a member of the Practice Management Team